comunica/Article-ISWC2018-Resource/content/introduction.md

 ## Introduction
 {:#introduction}

+{:.comment data-author="MVS"}
+I think the build up should be like: Linked Data publishing -> many interfaces -> LDF -> embrace Web and heterogeneity -> modular client in JS.
+Now, it is written from the old limited client perspective, as we experienced it, but we shouldn't sell it that way.

 The number of datasets that are available in the [Linked Open Data](cite:cites linkeddata) cloud is [continuously increasing](cite:cites linkeddataadoption).
 As of February 2018, the [LODStats project](cite:cites lodstats) reports 2,973 available datasets containing more than 149 billion triples.
 This Linked Data is being published in different ways, such as